mozilla/django-session-csrf/README.rst

     import session_csrf
     session_csrf.monkeypatch()

-Make sure that's in something like ``manage.py`` so the patch gets applied before your views are imported.
+Make sure that's in something like your root ``urls.py`` so the patch gets applied before your views are imported.

 Differences from Django